Academic Profile Task Force

 - What initiatives will help improve student learning while creating more convenient pathways and reducing the time to degree for capable students?

 - What, if any, changes need to be made in the academic organization to allow the University to be more responsive in the future?

-- Should “IT IQ,” valuing diversity, commitment to the public affairs mission, involvement in research
+- Should “IT IQ,” valuing diversity, commitment to the public affairs mission, involvement

 and other University priorities become even greater factors in recruiting and hiring new faculty?